jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 rpki1/bgpsec_router_certs?autnum=CCCC

-CCCC is an autonomous system number representing one of the elements of the "autnums" array of a BGPSec Router Certificate object, as described in (#bgpsec_router_cert_object_class).
-The following URL would be used to find a BGPSec Router Certificate object with autonomous system number 65536:
+CCCC is an autonomous system number within the "autnums" property of a BGPSec router certificate object, as described in (#bgpsec_router_cert_object_class).
+The following URL would be used to find a BGPSec router certificate object with autonomous system number 65536:

 ```
 https://example.net/rdap/rpki1/bgpsec_router_certs?autnum=65536